zyzdev/flutter_street_view/flutter_google_street_view/README.md

                  *  initZoom can set default zoom of camera.
                  */
                 initZoom: 1.5,

                 /**
+                 *  iOS Only
+                 *  It is worked while you set initPos or initPanoId.
+                 *  initFov can set default fov of camera.
+                 */
+                //initFov: 120,

+                /**
                  *  Set street view can panning gestures or not.
                  *  default setting is true